How Does LendingTree Get Paid?

 1. Create and review your budget

-For example, you may find that energy costs are high and ask your provider about discount programs.
-Or, you could research ways to reduce student loan payments, such as through income-driven repayment plans or by putting a temporary pause on payments through forbearance or deferment until you can better juggle your financial obligations.
+For example, if your energy costs are high for your income, you can ask your provider about discount programs.
+Or, you could research ways to reduce student loan payments, such as through income-driven repayment plans, or temporarily pause payments through forbearance.

 This may be a good option for those who: